 More patience would make the world a better place.
 We all see those rushed, irritated people around us during the day.
 In the shops, at the office or on the streets in their cars.
 I am ashamed to say that I am also not a very patient person.
 That is why I decided to start working on the habit of patience.
 How?

 I am at the supermarket and walk to the cashier to pay for my groceries.
 Since I can choose between two queues, I obviously pick the shortest one.
 When I have been waiting for five minutes I suddenly realize that the queue next to me is moving much faster then the one I am in!
 In front of me is an old man with his groceries.
 He is paying cash and is searching for banknotes and coins in his wallet.
 Meanwhile he is having a casual chat with the cashier.
-I become irritated and blame myself for always chosing the wrong queue.
+I become irritated and blame myself for always choosing the wrong queue.
 Five minutes later I am standing outside with my groceries, feeling angry and tired.
+I really need to work on the habit of patience.
 That was only my first confession.
 There’s more.